ietf-wg-asdf/SDF/sdf.md

 set up, and no defaultNamespace can be given.

-## Definitions section
+## Definitions block

-The Definitions section contains one or more groups, each identified by a Class Name Keyword (there can only be one group per keyword; the actual grouping is just a shortcut and does not carry any specific semantics).
+The Definitions block contains one or more groups, each identified by a Class Name Keyword (there can only be one group per keyword; the actual grouping is just a shortcut and does not carry any specific semantics).
 The value of each group is a JSON map (object), the keys of which serve for naming the individual definitions in this group, and the corresponding values provide a set of qualities (name-value pairs) for the individual definition.
 (In short, we speak of the map entries as "named sets of qualities".)